Indian shares unchanged ahead of central bank rate decision

 "With a weaker economic backdrop and prospects for sticky inflation, the RBI has little option but to remain accommodative," said Rahul Bajoria, an economist at Barclays in a preview note.

-All 51 economists polled by Reuters expect the monetary policy committee to keep the key lending rate or the repo rate unchanged at 4% for a sixth straight time.
+All 51 economists polled by Reuters expect the monetary policy committee to keep the key lending rate or the repo rate (INREPO=ECI) unchanged at 4% for a sixth straight time. read more

 The blue-chip Nifty 50 and the Sensex have risen over 5% each since the central bank's last meet in April, boosted by robust corporate results and falling daily COVID-19 cases.